Pull to refresh

 Leading figure in the bacterial defense system discovery boom

-For billions of years bacteria have fought viruses.
-Until 2018, scientists could name only a handful of the tools they useβ€”mostly restriction enzymes and CRISPR.
+For billions of years bacteria have fought viruses, but until 2018, scientists could name only a handful of the tools they useβ€”mostly restriction enzymes and CRISPR.
 The catalog has since grown to more than 150 defense systems, and on April 23 Nature added another: Clover, a bacterial system that starves invading viruses of DNA building blocks without poisoning the bacterium itself.

 Machine learning reveals bacteria carry far more antiviral defenses than scientists assumed